2yousefreda/Bellanor/README.md

 ],
 ```

-## Email Notifications
+## Email Notifications 📧

-The project uses the Laravel Mail system to send email notifications.
-To configure email notifications, you need to update the `config/mail.php` file with your email settings.
+The project uses Laravel's Mail system to send email notifications.
+Configure it in `config/mail.php`:

 ```php
 'mail' => [